partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 Let *T1* and *T2* be the first and second operands of a set operator, and let *TR* be the result.

 **Rule 1**
-If *CORRESPONDING* is sepcified, then
+If *CORRESPONDING* is specified, then
 1. The column name list cannot contain duplicates
 2. At least one column name of T1 must be in T2
 3. If no names are specified in the list, then the list is all the column names of T1.